-- Certification from a physician or clinic that the student has been vaccinated during the five-year period immediately preceding and at least 10 days prior to the first day of class.
+- Certification from a physician or clinic that you have been vaccinated during the five-year period immediately preceding and at least 10 days prior to the first day of class.

-- An immunization record from a state or local health authority or an official record received from school officials (must be within 5 yrs).
+- An immunization record from either a state or local health authority, or an official record received from school officials (must be within 5 years).

 - A completed, signed and dated copy of TCC's Bacterial Meningitis Vaccination Verification FormListen(PDF will open in a new window).

-The information will be maintained in the Records Office in accordance with Family Educational Rights and Privacy Act (FERPA) regulations and the Health and Insurance Portability and Accountability Act.
+The information will be maintained in the Admissions and Records Office in accordance with Family Educational Rights and Privacy Act (FERPA) regulations and the Health and Insurance Portability and Accountability Act.

-Note: Students who fail to submit required MV documents will be restricted from registering for classes.
+Note: If you fail to submit required MV documents, you will be restricted from registering for classes.

-Under justifiable circumstances, the Registrar may grant an individual student an extension to extend the compliance date to no more than 10 days after the first day of the semester.
+Under justifiable circumstances, the Admissions and Registrar Office may grant an extension to extend the compliance date to no more than 10 days after the first day of the semester.

-The following students are not required to submit an MV:
+If you meet any of the following requirement, you are not required to submit an MV.

-- Students taking only Distance Learning (DL) courses.
+- Taking only Distance Learning (DL) courses.
 TCC's WebAdvisor registration system will electronically exempt the MV requirement and allow enrollment in DL courses.

-- Community and Industry Education (CIE) students enrolled in a course or program that is less than 360 contact hours or in CIE corporate training.
+- A Community and Industry Education (CIE) student enrolled in a course or program that is less than 360 contact hours, or in CIE corporate training.

-- Students enrolled in a dual credit course that is taught at a public or private K-12 facility not located on a TCC campus.
+- Enrolled in a dual credit course that is taught at a public or private K-12 facility not located on a TCC campus.

-- Students with a signed affidavit or certificate from a physician that states the vaccination would be injurious to the health of the student.
+- Given a signed affidavit or certificate from a physician that states the vaccination would be injurious to your health.

-- Students who sign an affidavit stating that the student declines the MV for reasons
+- Given a signed affidavit stating that you decline the MV for reasons of conscience,

-of conscience, including a religious belief.
-Complete Reasons of Conscience requirements
+including a religious belief.
+Complete reasons of conscience requirements can be found

-- Students must submit the Exemption from Meningococcal Vaccination Requirements for Reasons of Conscience form from the Texas Department of State Health Services.
+- You must submit the Exemption from Meningococcal Vaccination Requirements for Reasons of Conscience form from the Texas Department of State Health Services.